University of Missouri–St. Louis: Nickname and mascot

 In May 2007 the UMSL board of curators approved a change of nickname from the Rivermen (first used in the 1960s) to the Tritons.
-The new mascot was revealed at the 'Pack the Stands' night, Fall 2009 and was named Louie by the student body at the annual Mirthday celebration, Spring 2010.
+The new mascot was revealed at the "Pack the Stands" night in the fall of 2009, and was named "Louie" by the student body at the annual Mirthday celebration in spring of 2010.
 The Rivermen/Riverwomen nickname seldom had popular support, primarily for its unwieldy gender constructions.

-Institutional Safety

-Law enforcement and emergency response on the UMSL campus is handled by the University of Missouri-St. Louis Police Department.

-Other divisions within Institutional Safety include: Department of Environmental Health and Safety, Parking and Transportation, and Campus Locksmiths.

 Pierre Laclede Honors College

-The 'Pierre Laclede Honors College' is the honors program for the University of Missouri–St. Louis.
+The Pierre Laclede Honors College is the university's honors program.
 It was named in honor of the founder of the city of St. Louis.
-With classrooms and student housing both located in a former convent on the university's South Campus, the program offers classes that typically focus on specific topics in the Humanities while stressing the development and practice of students' writing skills.
-The students in the program publish an informal periodical, Brain Stew, which is independent of The Current.
-The college is also the center of activity for the publication of Bellerive, an annual literary magazine which contains artistic and literary works by UMSL students and faculty.
+It has classrooms and student housing located in a former convent on the university's South Campus.
+The program offers classes that typically focus on specific topics in the humanities, while stressing the development and practice of students' writing skills.
+Students in the program publish an informal periodical, Brain Stew, which is independent of The Current.
+The college is also the center of activity for the publication of Bellerive, an annual literary magazine of artistic and literary works by UMSL students and faculty.